Pennsylvania Motel Prices 2026: Average Cost Guide

 Top Budget Motels and Value Picks by Region (Families & Couples)

 When you’re planning a budget-friendly stay in Pennsylvania, value matters as much as the nightly rate.
-Average budget motel rates can hover around $82 per night, with some rooms dropping lower during quiet periods.
+Average budget motel rates hover around $82 per night, with some rooms dropping lower during quiet periods.

 Practical Motel Booking Tips: Filters, Free Cancellation, and Deals